-10. Install the front the rear exhaust pipes with new gra-foil seals and tighten the retaining nuts to 20 ft-lb; then install the muffler and connect all exhaust junc- ture springs.
+10. Install the front and rear exhaust pipes with new grafoil seals and tighten the retaining nuts to 20 ft-lb; then install the muffler and connect all exhaust junction springs.

 12. Connect the fuel injector, TPS connector (A), MAP sensor connector (B), and ISC valve connector (C).